badabing2005/PixelFlasher/README.md

 4. Process the factory image.
 PixelFlasher will extract `boot.img` file from the factory image and populate it in the list below (5).
 5. Select `boot.img` from the list, the selected `boot.img` can be patched (6), or flashed (10).
-6. Optional: Select this option if you want to patch the `boot.img` with Magisk.
+6. Optional: Select this option if you want to [patch](images/Patching%20boot.png) the `boot.img` with Magisk.
 Magisk must already be installed on your phone.
 This would be the typical choice for monthly updates.
 This option will allow updating the phone without losing root (not even temporarily).
 **Note:** See note above for granting root permissions to `shell`.
 If the phone is already rooted, the whole process is without user interaction.
-Otherwise PixelFlasher will launch Magisk on the phone and wait for the user to select stock `boot.img` which would already be transferred to the phone by the PixelFlasher and guide the user to make the proper choices in Magisk to create a patched `boot.img` before continuing for PixelFlasher to do the rest of the work.
+Otherwise PixelFlasher will launch Magisk on the phone and depending on the OS version and user choices, PixelFlasher will either control the Magisk Manager GUI (drive UI) through [UIAutomator](https://developer.android.com/training/testing/other-components/ui-automator) or guide the user to make the proper choices in Magisk to create a patched `boot.img` manually before continuing for PixelFlasher to do the rest of the work.
 7. If you want to flash (10) a patched `boot.img` select the newly added entry.
 The following details are listed.
     - ![Image of patched-boot](/images/patched-16.png) Indicates that the selection is patched.
-    - Boot ID is (shortened for display only) md5 of `boot.img`
+    - **SHA1** is (shortened for display only) sha1 of `boot.img`
-    - Package ID (shortened for display only) md5 of `boot.img` extracted from the image (This should be the same as Boot ID of an unpatched `boot.img`)
+    - **Source SHA1** (shortened for display only) SHA1 of source `boot.img` extracted from the image (This should be the same as SHA1 of an unpatched `boot.img`)
-    - Package Signature is just the filename portion of the image (without the extension).
+    - **Package Fingerprint** is just the filename portion of the image (without the extension).
-    - Patched with Magisk indicates the version of Magisk used to patch the image (if applicable).
+    - **Patched with Magisk** indicates the version of Magisk used to patch the image (if applicable).
-    - Patched on Device indicates the device model that performed the patching.
+    - **Patched on Device** indicates the device model that performed the patching.
 You should always use patched images that match the model of the device that it will be flashed on.
-    - Date is the either the date the `boot.img` was extracted, or the date it was patched.
+    - **Date** is the either the date the `boot.img` was extracted, or the date it was patched.
-    - Package Path indicates the source of the `boot.img` file.
+    - **Package Path** indicates the file from which `boot.img` was extracted.
 8. Select the Flash Mode
     - **Keep Data**: In this mode `-w` flag is removed from the flash scripts so that data is not wiped.
-This is commonly known as `dirty flashing`
+This is commonly known as `dirty flashing`.
-    - **WIPE all data**: As the name suggests, this will wipe your data, use it with caution!
-PixelFlasher will ask for confirmation during the flashing phase, if this mode is selected.
+    - **WIPE all data**: As the text suggests, this will wipe your data, use it with caution!
+    If this mode is selected PixelFlasher will ask for confirmation during the flashing phase.
     - **Dry Run**: In this mode, the phone will reboot to bootloader, and then mimic the flash actions (i.e. reboot into bootloader) without actually flashing anything (it prints to the console the steps it would have performed if dry run was not chosen).
     This is handy for testing to check if the PixelFlasher properly is able to control fastboot commands.
 9. Optional: Open Magisk Modules Manager and disable (uncheck) modules known to cause issues during upgrades (the below list has never caused issues for me, so I keep them enabled YMMV).